F-1 Optional Practical Training

 Optional Practical Training (OPT) is intended to provide hands-on practical experience complementary to the academic program, 8 CFR 214.2(f)(10)(ii).
 Students on practical training are still considered to be F-1 students at the University of Nevada, Reno, even though they may be working elsewhere in the United States.
 A student does not need to have a specific job offer to make the application, but they do need a signature showing support from their academic advisor for the OPT.
 Students must have an Employment Authorization Document (EAD) issued by the US Citizenship and Immigration Services (USCIS) before employment may legally begin.

-Students may apply for OPT after being a full-time student for at least 1 academic year.
-You can apply for either Pre-Completion (part-time OPT, less than 20 hrs/week) before program completion or full-time Post-Completion OPT (at least 20 hrs/week) after being a full-time student for at least 1 academic year.
+Students may apply for full-time post-completion OPT after program completion or during the thesis/dissertation stage after completing all coursework (at least 20 hrs/week) after being a full-time student for at least 1 academic year.
 Students are eligible for 12 months of OPT per higher education level.
-Using pre-completion OPT reduces time from post-completion OPT authorization.
-Regulations allow students graduating from STEM fields to apply for up 12 months of OPT and then apply for a 24 month extension totaling 36 months of OPT; the extension may be used twice.
+Regulations allow students graduating from STEM fields to apply for up 12 months of OPT and then apply for a 24 month extension totaling 36 months of OPT; the extension may be used twice during their academic career.
 Non-stem majors have a total of 12 months full-time Optional Practical Training which can be utilized with flexibility.
 If training or employment will be longer than 12 months or 36 months for STEM majors, students should consider applying for a change of their status during the period of practical training.